wuxxin/machine-bootstrap/README.md

     be desired, can be created as swap file using create_file_swap()

-+ ZFS or LVM but not both (ROOT, DATA) currently only either of zfs or lvm can be used on a partition. if both are specified the script will probably fail.
++ ZFS or LVM but not both (ROOT, DATA) currently only either of zfs or lvm can be used on one partition. if both are specified at the same time, the script will fail.

 ### GPT Layout
 GPT Partitionnaming (max 36 x UTF16)